anushamunir24/AI-and-Machine-Learning-Foundation/README.md

 # DecodeLabs AI Internship Portfolio

-Welcome to my central repository for the **DecodeLabs AI Industrial Training (Batch 2026)**.
+Welcome to my central repository for the **DecodeLabs AI Industrial Training **.
 This portfolio contains all the foundational and advanced machine learning projects completed during the internship program.

 ---